I actually went on the Tower of Terror! For someone with motion sickness, this is a pretty big deal. If it had gone up-and-down one more time…

 Located just to the left of The Crystal Palace (when facing it), this was by far my favourite Centre.
 There was a calm room for nursing with 5 squashy rocking chairs, and while it was a bit squishy in the room, there was space for everyone.
 The change room had 6 changing tables, and the room for accompanying people had lots of chairs and a TV screen; the only other one to have a TV was Epcot.

-Nursing Keladry during Mickey’s Philharmagic – I had forgotten about the champagne bottles and I jumped at the forced air, startling Keladry.
+Nursing Dragon during Mickey’s Philharmagic – I had forgotten about the champagne bottles and I jumped at the forced air, startling Dragon.

-Watching Keladry get excited about the Pirates of the Caribbean ride – her little head swiveled from side to side, trying to see everything.
+Watching Dragon get excited about the Pirates of the Caribbean ride – her little head swivelled from side to side, trying to see everything.
 And she raised her arms in the air when we went down the water fall!

-Introducing Keladry to Tinkerbell, while dressed as Tinkerbell!
+Introducing Dragon to Tinkerbell, while dressed as Tinkerbell!

 The stores were maneuverable with the stroller, and easily accessible.
 I was pleased by how easy it was to get around with it, and that I didn’t have to go too far out of the way because I had it.